AdobeDocs/audience-manager-learn.en/help/setup-and-admin/data-governance-and-privacy/iab-tcf-support.md

 **For Audience Manager to provide a UI for customers to use the IAB TCF to choose these purposes and vendors, or to approve/disapprove all activity, you must use a CMP partner that is registered with IAB TCF or build one that supports IAB TCF and is registered with the IAB TCF.**

-## Opt-in: Translating between IAB and Adobe Solutions {#opt-in-translating-between-iab-and-adobe-solutions}
+## Opt-in: Translating between IAB and Adobe applications {#opt-in-translating-between-iab-and-adobe-solutions}

 One of the benefits of using the IAB TCF is that the standard purposes listed above probably give the end user more of an idea of what they are approving than a list of Adobe solutions.
 End users might not know what it means to “approve” Audience Manager or [!DNL Target], but “Store and/or access information on a device” or “Develop and improve products” is probably easier for them to understand and consent to.